williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	figure out da permalinks: alphanumerics ,$-_.+!*'() may be used unencoded within a URL actually add/remove from [trackSet]

-	...some thought towards how/why to signify STAGED or TRACKSET Tracks (colors for (blend trackSets)?)
+	Some thought towards how&why to signify STAGED or TRACKSET Tracks (colors for (blend trackSets)?) change null to staging??
 	Draft out
 		profile picture, username
 		trackSet name